PhilToolan/SciFiUI/README.md

 My assingment is the ui of a full spaceship including all these rooms (Cockpit, bedroom, engine room and lab).
 It consists of each room being displayed simultaneously aswell as a life size version of the console command panel that is on the bedroom wall.
-In the cockpit you can travel from planet to planet using a warp drive, the bedroom houses a window and white board, the engine room reacts to the use of the warp drive and the in the lab you can operate a laser.
+In the cockpit you can travel from planet to planet using a warp drive, the bedroom houses a window and white board, the engine room reacts to the use of the warp drive and in the lab you can operate a laser.

 # Instructions